raffriff42/OneLocale/README.md

 OneLocale was first created in February 2023, and has been slowly refined as it was used in many of my personal projects.

 I've been doing this class of software for awhile.
-OneLocale is a complete rework of my 2013 __NetText__ project [(sourceforge)](https://sourceforge.net/projects/nettext/) and there's other work going back a few years before that.
+OneLocale is a complete rework of my 2013 **NetText** project [(sourceforge)](https://sourceforge.net/projects/nettext/) and there is other work going back a few years before that.

 -- [raffriff42](https://github.com/raffriff42)